Winter warning – don’t leave your pet out in the cold

 Cold weather pet care tips

-Farm animals – should be able to move from their paddocks into three-sided shelters to escape the cold, rain and wind.
+Livestock and farm animals should be able to move from their paddocks into three-sided shelters to escape the cold, rain and wind.
 Chickens will need extra bedding to keep them warm.

-Exercise – animals still require exercise even in colder weather.
+4. Exercise – animals still require exercise even in colder weather.
 If your dog spends a lot of time indoors, make sure to provide them with enrichment, such as games and food dispensing toys, to keep their minds active.
+If you have brought your smaller pets indoors, give them a safe space to run, jump, stand upright and express normal behaviours.

 For more information about caring for pets in cold weather, which dogs need jackets and when to rug your horse, visit RSPCA’s Knowledgebase.